 Given the sheer size of the breed and their long heavy coat of hair that attracts high amounts of dirt, mud and burrs, the Newfoundland is not an ideal indoor pet, especially for neat freaks.
 However, they make a wonderfully lovable companion to children.

 They have, through their attentiveness and gentleness to kids, earned themselves the title of ‘nature’s babysitter’ by many.
 Like the Lab Retriever with whom they share a birthplace, Newfoundlands are also highly intelligent, friendly and versatile with a good work ethic.

 Drawbacks include the need for regular grooming to maintain their heavy coat and excessive amounts of drool.

-Also, if you live in a warmer environment, the Newfoundland will need to be kept close to the air conditioning in the warmest days to keep them from overheating.
-For owners not willing to put up with the drool and hair inside, this can prove to be problematic, and a different breed is probably best.
+Also, if you live in a warmer environment, the Newfoundland will need to be kept close to air conditioning in the warmest days to keep them from overheating.
+For owners not willing to put up with the drool and hair inside, this can prove to be problematic and a different breed is probably best.

-However, the Newfoundland is very easy to train, and they will prove to be very protective of their family, especially the children that they fall in love with.
+However, the Newfoundland is very easy to train and they will prove to be very protective of their family, especially the children that they fall in love with.

-To ensure that you are getting a Newfoundland with a reliable temperament and few genetic health issues, be sure to buy from a reliable breeder.
+In order to ensure that you are getting a Newfoundland with a reliable temperament and few genetic health issues, be sure to buy from a reliable breeder.

 Beagles can make wonderful, energetic companions for children and great family pets.
 When considering a beagle, one of the first things to consider is what age to adopt them.